Want to find your customer’s pain points? I’m here to help.

 Their pain point?
 They want nice clothes, but can’t (or won’t) pay full price.

-With that information on hand, those companies could better address and advertise in a way that spoke directly to what those customers were looking for.
+With that information on hand, those companies could better address and advertise in ways that speak directly to what those customers are looking for: an answer addressing their pain.

-And you can even take it a step further with the help of tools like Intercom, a tool that helps you target users even further.
+You can even take it a step further with the help of tools like Intercom which helps you target users even further.
 By the way, their live chat pop up looks like this:

 They’re already addressing a common pain point that brings customers their way: how to engage inactive users.